SaltyGoo/saltygoo.github.io/_posts/alchemy/2024-01-01-poppirazzi.md

 _Like other poppies, poppirazzies can be prepared into a strong narcotic, but they have a narcissistic rather than soporific effect._

 Popium is smoked, usually through a long cigarette or extravagant hookah.
-It can be harvested from the [poppirazzi](url) plants in the [disco dryads](url)' sound gardens
+It can be harvested from **poppirazzi** plants usually growing in **sound gardens**.

 #### Effect
 You feel good.
 Very good.
 For the next {% include tooltip.html term="tip_watches" %}, you are overcome with exhilarating narcissistic confidence.
 Your inner monologue becomes deafening.
 You can still hear but you no longer listen.
 Until the effects fade, add a D6 to any D20 roll you do.
 Each extra dose increases the {% include tooltip.html term="tip_diesize" %} by one step.
 Each further use increases the duration of the trip by 1 watch.